 From Special Reports

-May is National Brain Tumor Awareness Month, and a Coweta nonprofit has decided to “Go Grey in May” this year to raise awareness about brain tumors and fund brain tumor research they hope will one day lead to a cure.
+May is National Brain Tumor Awareness Month, and a Coweta nonprofit has decided to “Go Grey in May” this year to raise awareness about brain tumors and other forms of adversity.
 Go Grey in May is also a reference to the grey ribbon that is the symbol of the fight against brain tumors.

 Can’t Never Could, Inc. observes Go Grey in May each year in honor of its founder, Rob Estes.
 In August 2013, Rob was diagnosed with Grade IV glioblastoma, an aggressive and incurable form of brain cancer.
 After the removal of a five-centimeter tumor in his right frontal lobe, he lived on for more than four years, and during his fight with glioblastoma, Rob and his family realized the importance of faith, community, perseverance and hope.
 They also realized the importance of helping others in their times of adversity, so in 2013, Rob and his wife, Christi, started a nonprofit to help those facing similar challenges.
 The name “Can’t Never Could” was inspired by Rob’s mother.
 He said that when he was growing up and complained about something he couldn’t do, his mom would always reply, “Can’t never could.”

-According to the American Brain Tumor Association, which advocates on behalf of the brain tumor community in the United States, over 700,000 Americans are living with a brain tumor, and more than 84,000 more will be diagnosed with a primary brain tumor in 2021.
-About 28,000 children in the U.S. are currently fighting brain tumors.
-The median age at diagnosis for all primary brain tumors is 60, and brain and central nervous system tumors are the third most common cancer among those 15-39.
+According to the National Brain Tumor Society, which advocates on behalf of the brain tumor community in the United States, over 700,000 Americans are living with a brain tumor, and nearly 89,000 more are expected to be diagnosed with a primary brain tumor in 2022.

 To make a donation to the Go Grey in May fundraiser, individuals may visit cantnevercouldinc.com and click on the “Give” tab at the top of the page.
 For more information, please email [email protected].